fghibellini/nix-haskell-monorepo/monorepo-nix-expressions/README.md

 Assuming our packages really do depend only on each other or their dependencies can be satisfied with packages from our pinned nixpkgs, we can already take them for a spin.
 We will build our packages by inserting them into the haskell package set of nixpkgs.
-Nixpkgs accepts a config argument that allows us to override packages in a function (non-destructive) manner.
+Nixpkgs accepts a config argument that allows us to override packages in a functional (non-destructive) manner.
 We override `haskellPackages` to be the package set for `ghc844` but before assigning it we also modify the set by adding our own packages.

 ```nix